cgalo/Football-Player/README.txt

 Main Class: Player
 Sub-classes: Quarterback, Defense, otherPlayerTypes

-Objective is to save the information on given text file, which contains players' information and stats, save into a arrayList.
+Objective is to save the information on given text file, which contains players' information and stats, into an arrayList.
 Then output the information of the players using toString method from the arrayList.
 Instead of bufferreader I tried completing the project using Scanner to read through the file.